icelab/roneo/README.md

 There are also two separate components for bootstrapping the page.
 These are intended to be inlined in the `<head>` and just inside the `</body>` respectively.

-`inline-header` sets up metaQuery and asynchronously loads some custom fonts for the admin from Google Fonts.
+`inline-header` asynchronously loads some custom fonts for the admin from Google Fonts.
 It also checks a `localStorage` value to see if the fonts _should_ already be cached, for example on subsequent page loads, and adds a `.fonts-loaded` class to the document:

 ```js
 import inlineHeader from 'roneo/lib/inline-header'